ACV Auctions Inc. (ACVA) stock is nearly perfect except the valuation - The Dwinnex

-ACV Auctions Inc. (NASDAQ: ACVA) closed the day trading at 7.68 up 6.82% from the previous closing price of $7.19.
-In other words, the price has increased by $+0.49 from its previous closing price.
-On the day, 2545974 shares were traded.
-ACVA reached its highest trading level at $7.74 during the session, while it also had its lowest trading level at $7.01.
+ACV Auctions Inc. (NASDAQ: ACVA) closed the day trading at 8.58 down -2.39% from the previous closing price of $8.79.
+In other words, the price has decreased by $-0.21 from its previous closing price.
+On the day, 1697528 shares were traded.
+ACVA reached its highest trading level at $8.90 during the session, while it also had its lowest trading level at $8.33.

 Sponsored